What goes on a resume, stays on a resume. So why waste a resume saying nothing?

 Just like metaphors have a way of holding the most truth in the least space, a resume reflects the same.
 A resume essentially helps make the prospect a more informed buyer with content.

-The following sections would allow you to create content with purpose.
+The following sections would answer the question, "What to put on a resume?" and will allow you to create content with purpose.

-Your resume should have elements tailored w.r.t. to both these people.
+Your resume should have elements tailored w.r.t. both these entities.

 The first person to see your resume is a non-technical clerk.
 He reads more than 10,000 resumes a day corresponding to a list of all available positions.